Windows Server® 2008 Administration: Hands-On

 - Implement key security components to protect your server

-- Leverage built-in components to create a highly available infrastructure
+- Leverage built-in components for a highly available infrastructure

 - Optimize and tune system performance for greater responsiveness

-- Recover from system failures with troubleshooting tools and techniques
+- Troubleshoot system issues with tools and techniques

 - Administering with Server Manager, WSRM and PowerShell